+160.2 by not making adequate enquiries into Client B's source of funds and his rationale for trading in the shares of Company S for a period of at least 6 months between March and October 2017, MGL has contravened:

+- 160.2.1 AML Rule 7.6.1(1)(a) by failing to monitor transactions during the course of its relationship with Client B to ensure that the transactions are consistent with MGL's knowledge of Client B, his business and risk rating; and - 160.2.2 AML Rule 7.6.1(1)(b) by failing to pay particular attention to unusually large or unusual patterns of transactions that have no apparent or visible economic or legitimate purpose.

+Mr Arora was knowingly concerned in these contraventions because, as the SEO, he failed to pay particular attention to, and to enquire into the background and purpose of, Client B's transactions as required by AML Rules 7.6.1(1)(b) and (c), and/or failed to put in place systems and controls to ensure that Client B's transactions were scrutinised as required by AML Rules 7.6.1(1)(b) and (c); and

-- 155.1.3 GEN Rule 4.2.6 (Principle 6 for Authorised Firms) by failing to pay due regard to the interests of its customers; - by not making adequate enquiries into Client B's source of funds and his rationale for trading in the shares of Company S for a period of at least 6 months between March and October 2017, MGL has contravened: - 155.2.1 AML Rule 7.6.1(1)(a) by failing to monitor transactions during the course of its relationship with Client B to ensure that the transactions are consistent with MGL's knowledge of Client B, his business and risk rating; and - 155.2.2 AML Rule 7.6.1(1)(b) by failing to pay particular attention to unusually large or unusual patterns of transactions that have no apparent or visible economic or legitimate purpose; and - by engaging in the conduct specified in paragraphs 155.1 to 155.2 above, MGL has also contravened: - 155.3.1 GEN Rule 4.2.2 (Principle 2 for Authorised Firms) by failing to act with due skill, care and diligence; and - 155.3.2 GEN Rule 4.2.3 (Principle 3 for Authorised Firms) by failing to have adequate systems and controls to ensure, as far as is reasonably practical, that it complies with legislation applicable in the DIFC.
+- 160.3 by engaging in the conduct specified in paragraphs 160.1 to 160.2 above, MGL has also contravened: - 160.3.1 GEN Rule 4.2.2 (Principle 2 for Authorised Firms) by failing to act with due skill, care and diligence; and - 160.3.2 GEN Rule 4.2.3 (Principle 3 for Authorised Firms) by failing to have adequate systems and controls to ensure, as far as is reasonably practical, that it complies with legislation applicable in the DIFC.